What Is the Small Business Tax Rate?

 According to a SBA report, the tax rates for sole proprietorships is 13.3 percent rate, small partnerships is 23.6 percent, and small S corporations is 26.9 percent.

 Don’t forget as a small business owner you must pay self-employment taxes which is a flat rate of 15.3% —12.4% for Social Security and 2.9% for Medicare.
 You can calculate this with your tax software program or your tax preparer.

 Since small business file their business tax returns with their personal returns, the due date is the same as the personal income tax return due date – April 15.
 If that due date falls on a weekend or holiday, the next business day is the due date for that year.
 If your small business is a corporation or a parternship, there are additional returns that you must file with a different due date.

 What Percentage of Taxes Does an LLC Pay?

 A limited liability company (LLC) is considered a pass-through tax entity.
 In these types of companies, profits pass through the company to individual members.
 Individual members rather than the company itself, must report the members’ share of the profit on their personal tax returns.

-LLC are also responsible self-employment taxes which is a flat rate of 15.3% – 12.4% for Social Security and 2.9% for Medicare.
+Members of an LLC are also responsible for paying self-employment taxes which is a flat rate of 15.3% — 12.4% for Social Security and 2.9% for Medicare.